Refinitiv/refinitiv-ui/documents/src/pages/elements/combo-box.md

   const getRegularExpressionOfQuery = () => {
     if (comboBox.query !== query || !queryRegExp) {
       query = comboBox.query || '';
+      // Non-word characters are escaped to prevent ReDoS attack.
+      // This serves as a demo only.
-      queryRegExp = new RegExp(query.replace(/(\W)/g, '\\$1'), 'i');
+      // For production, use a proven implementation instead. queryRegExp = new RegExp(query.replace(/(\W)/g, '\\$1'), 'i');
     }
     return queryRegExp;